yubenjamin2022/stats-club-2024-workshops/README.md

 # stats-club-2024-workshops
-Repository containing alll the workshops for Statistics Club for the 2024-2025 year.
+Repository containing all the workshops for Statistics Club for the 2024-2025 year.